KyleFord76063/GitTraining/10-RemoteRepositorySetup/README.md

   * Backup of the code (remote repository is backup on its own but the server usually has a backup too).
   * You would have a central repository shared by multiple developers.
 * Since _GIT_ is distributed source control management system you usually have multiple copies of the repository on various places.
+  * All the copies are exactly same and equivalent.
+  * You can synchronize with any repository around.
 * Central repository usually gives you advices on how to publish the repository for the first time.

 ## Commands